material-motion/material-motion/concepts/patterns.md

 ## The Coordinator/Plan pattern

-A **Coordinator** describes an interactive experience by creating Plans and associating them with specific targets.
+A **Coordinator** describes an interactive experience by creating Plans and associating them with targets.

 > Imagine a transition between two states.
-A Coordination might create a Timeline and associate a variety of Tweens to various elements in the scene.
+A Coordinator might create a [Timeline](primitives.md) and associate many Tweens with elements in the scene.

-Coordinations may use Plans that build upon any of the available Primitives.
+Coordinators use Plans that may be executed by any of the available [Primitives](primitives.md).
 This enables the expression of **coordinated interactions**.

 > Imagine a set of avatars as being draggable and, when not being dragged, the avatars gravitate toward the edges of a defined area.
-The Coordination might associate a Draggable Plan with a given avatar.
+The Coordinator might associate a Draggable Plan with a given avatar.
 The Coordination might also associate a Spring Attachment Plan to the avatar once the user has released it.

 **Multiple Coordinations** can affect a given set of elements.
 The software designer is able to choose reasonable lines of responsibility.